-- landcare operations incurred by primary producers, other landholders and rural land irrigation water providers; see Landcare operations in the next column - electricity connections or phone lines incurred by primary producers and other landholders; see Electricity connections and phone lines on the next page - environmental protection activities (EPA); see Environmental protection activities on page 30 - exploration and prospecting; see Mining and quarrying, and minerals transport on page 30 - rehabilitation of mining and quarrying sites; see Mining and quarrying, and minerals transport on page 30 - petroleum resource rent tax; see Mining and quarrying, and minerals transport on page 30 - certain capital expenditure directly connected with a project; see Project pools on page 31 - expenditure incurred in establishing trees in a carbon sink forest; see Carbon sink forests on page 33 - certain business related costs; see Business related costs section 40-880 deductions on page 32
+- landcare operations incurred by primary producers, other landholders and rural land irrigation water providers; see Landcare operations below - electricity connections or phone lines incurred by primary producers and other landholders; see Electricity connections and phone lines on the next page - environmental protection activities (EPA); see Environmental protection activities on the next page - exploration and prospecting; see Mining and quarrying, and minerals transport on page 32 - rehabilitation of mining and quarrying sites; see Mining and quarrying, and minerals transport on page 32 - petroleum resource rent tax; see Mining and quarrying, and minerals transport on page 32 - certain capital expenditure directly connected with a project; see Project pools on page 33 - expenditure incurred in establishing trees in a carbon sink forest; see Carbon sink forests on page 35 - certain business related costs; see Business related costssection 40-880 deductions on page 34

 Generally, to work out your deductions you need to reduce the expenditure by the amount of any GST input tax credits you are entitled to claim for the expenditure.
 Increasing or decreasing adjustments that relate to the expenditure may be allowed as a deduction or included in assessable income, respectively.
-Special rules apply to input tax credits on expenditure allocated to a project pool; see Project pools on page 31.
+Special rules apply to input tax credits on expenditure allocated to a project pool; see Project pools on page 33.

 Small business entities that have chosen to use the simplified depreciation rules (except primary producers) may deduct capital expenditure under these UCA rules only if the expenditure is not part of the cost of a depreciating asset.
-Primary producers that are using the simplified depreciation rules can choose to deduct certain depreciating assets under the UCA rules; see Small business entities on page 33.
+Primary producers that are using the simplified depreciation rules can choose to deduct certain depreciating assets under the UCA rules; see Small business entities on page 35.